 Nanutarra Roadhouse is a family operated business in the Pilbara region of Western Australia.
 It is located approximately 1,275km from Perth, and the closest town of any significance is Karratha, a distance of approximately 280km.
 Nanutarra Roadhouse is situated on the banks of the Ashburton River and is surrounded by large cattle stations, including Nanutarra Station (operated by the Minderoo Group).

-The Roadhouse is a self-sufficient operation providing and generating its own electricity (over 200,000 litres of diesel is used to do this each year) and water (over 10 million litres is sourced and treated each year) and treating all sewerage and general waste.
+The Roadhouse is a fully self-sufficient operation providing and generating its own electricity (over 200,000 litres of diesel is used to do this each year) and water (over 10 million litres is sourced and treated each year) and treating all sewerage and general waste.
 Fresh food and all other stock is road freighted to the Roadhouse from Perth.
 Most of our fuel is currently supplied from Port Hedland (600km to the north).

 Nanutarra Roadhouse comprises a service station, 24h truck stop, fully licensed restaurant offering a wide range of home-cooked meals, caravan park, camping ground and accommodation rooms.
 The Roadhouse is open 365 days per year – we even operate in temperatures over 50 degrees in Summer!